qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 Here is an enhancer diagram.
 Within this DNA sequence, protein(s) known as transcription factor(s) bind to the enhancer and increases the activity of the promoter.
 1. DNA 2.
 Enhancer 3.
 Promoter 4.
 Gene 5.
 Transcription Activator Protein 6.
 Mediator Protein 7.
 RNA Polymerase

+## Epigenome

+An epigenome consists of a record of the chemical changes to the DNA and histone proteins of an organism; these changes can be passed down to an organism's offspring via transgenerational stranded epigenetic inheritance.
+Changes to the epigenome can result in changes to the structure of chromatin and changes to the function of the genome.

+The epigenome refers to a collection of chemical modifications that occur on the DNA molecule and its associated proteins, which can alter gene expression without changing the underlying DNA sequence.
+These modifications include the addition or removal of small chemical tags, such as methyl groups, to the DNA molecule or its associated histone proteins, as well as the presence of non-coding RNA molecules.
+These modifications can influence the way that the DNA is packaged and accessed within the cell, allowing genes to be turned on or off in response to environmental and developmental cues.

+The epigenome can be inherited from one generation to the next.
+In some cases, the modifications to the epigenome that occur during an individual's lifetime can be passed on to their offspring through a process called epigenetic inheritance.
+This occurs when the modifications to the epigenome are present in the sperm or egg cells that will form the embryo.

+ATAC-seq and ChIP-seq are two methods used to study the epigenome.

 ## Epitope

 It is capable of stimulating an immune response.
 This is usually one to six monosaccharides or five to eight amino acid residues on the surface of the antigen.
 Each antigen typically has many epitopes.

 ## Exitron

 Exitrons are exon-like introns located within protein-coding exons.
 Removal or retention of exitrons through alternative splicing increases proteome complexity and thus adds to phenotypic diversity.Exitrons are defined as introns within protein-coding exons that, when retained, maintain the protein-coding potential of the transcript.
 Marquez and colleagues argue that four features distinguish exitrons from other introns: high GC content, absence of stop codons, overrepresentation of a size corresponding to multiples of three nucleotides, and prevalence of synonymous substitutions (as usually observed for exonic sequences).

 Transcripts with exitrons in their sequences can be distinguished from those with retained introns in three ways.
 First, transcripts containing exitrons are transported out of the nucleus to be translated, whereas those containing introns are identified as incompletely processed and are kept in the nucleus where they cannot be translated.
 Second, only transcripts with exitrons of lengths not divisible by three have the potential to incorporate premature termination sequences, while sequences with introns normally result in premature termination.
 Third, exitron transcripts are usually the major isoform, but those with introns are only present in small amounts.